macloo/python-beginners/README.md

 Students read chapters 1 and 2 in Sweigart.
 Some scripts in the **week01** folder are based on Sweigart’s &mdash; naturally, he has more examples than only these.
 See the README in the [week01](https://github.com/macloo/python-beginners/tree/master/week01) folder for more information.

+Example files in this folder cover if-statements, for-loops, while-loops, and `random.randint`.
+Also (very basic): `print()`, `input()`, `len()`.

 ## Week 02

 Students read chapter 3, “Functions,” in Sweigart.
 See the README in the [week02](https://github.com/macloo/python-beginners/tree/master/week02) folder for more information.

+Example files in this folder cover functions, arguments, the `return` statement, scope of variables, and exception handling: `try`/`except`.

 Writing modular code is not only a good practice; it also helps you to write functions you can test reliably and reuse in future work.
 See [modular-code](https://github.com/macloo/python-beginners/tree/master/week02/modular-code) in the **week02** folder for more information.

 ## Week 03

 Students read chapters 4 and 8 in Sweigart.
 See the README in the [week03](https://github.com/macloo/python-beginners/tree/master/week03) folder for more information.

+Example files in this folder cover loops and lists, and how to open, read, and close files.

 Chapter 4 covers just about everything one needs to know about **Python lists**.
 The README highlights some of the methods, etc., we will use most often, including some things Sweigart does not cover.